 - Keep the number of hops between clusters at a minimum.

-- Data in-transit encryption is not supported.
+- Data in-transit encryption is not supported, data-at-rest encryption is supported!

 - VMs cannot span datastores, in other words, you cannot store the first VMDK locally and the second VMDK of the same VM remote.